hyperledger-solang/solang/docs/language.rst

         }
     }

-A function type can be a function argument, function return type, or a contract storage variable.
-Internal function types cannot be used in public functions.
-If the `internal` or `external` keyword is omitted, the type defaults to `internal`.
+Just like any other type, a function type can be a function argument, function return type, or a contract storage variable.
+Internal function types cannot be used in public functions parameters or return types.
+If the ``internal`` or ``external`` keyword is omitted, the type defaults to internal.

 An external function type is a reference to a function in a particular contract.
 It stores the address of the contract, and the function selector.
 An internal function type only stores the function selector.
 When